stefanosGiannakopoulos/Distributed_Systems/README.md

 - **Chain Replication**: Provides strong consistency but with lower throughput as k increases
 - **Eventual Consistency**: Provides higher throughput that actually improves with increased replication factor

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-EOF